 NACUBO-Commonfund Study of Endowments

-The 2013 NACUBO-Commonfund Study of Endowments is now available for purchase.
-This online product will provide you with instant access to results of the study.
+The 2014 NACUBO-Commonfund Study of Endowments is now available for purchase.
+This online product provides you with instant access to results of the study.

-A press release and five tables from the 2013 NCSE are available for free on the Public NCSE Tables page.
-The 2013 NCSE results are based on 835 U.S. college and university endowments and affiliated foundations, representing over $448 billion in endowment assets.
+A press release and tables from the 2014 NCSE are available for free on the Public NCSE Tables page.
+The 2014 NCSE results are based on 832 U.S. college and university endowments and affiliated foundations, representing $516 billion in endowment assets.
 You may also access endowment market value and investment rate of return data from previous studies by going to our Historical Market Values Table.

 - NCSE Participants: All staff at participating institutions have complimentary access to the report.
 If you need help in gaining report access, please send an email to the NCSE help desk.